 The mode is often used in surveys and market research, as it offers the possibility of identifying the most frequent answers or popular products.
 However, this also highlights the main problem with the mode, namely when a series is ambiguous so that two values occur the same in the survey.
 For example, if both “Audi” and “BMW” are mentioned equally frequently in a survey of the most popular car brands, then the data series is said to be bimodal, as exactly two categories occur most frequently.
 In a multimodal data series, there are even more than two values that were mentioned most frequently in the survey.

 Compared to the mean and the mode, the median offers a balanced way of numerically expressing the central tendency of a data set.
 It is particularly strong in the case of distorted data with outliers, as it cannot be influenced by these as long as the mean value of the data set remains the same.
-The mean, on the other hand, is more suitable for normally distributed data without the risk of outliers, and the mode can also be used for nominal data sets where the median cannot be used.
+The mean value, on the other hand, is more suitable for normally distributed data without the risk of outliers and the mode can also be used for nominal data sets.

 What are the Advantages and Disadvantages of the Median?